-uary 31, 2009 April 30, 2009
+uary 31, 2009 July 31, 2009

-Revolving credit facility for \$210 million maturing in August 2011 \$ 62,900 \$ 59,700
+Revolving credit facility for \$210 million maturing in August 2011 \$ 62,900 \$ 130,10 )2

 Unsecured revolving line of credit for \$10 million maturing in September 2009 - -

-Other long-term debt 17 16
+Other long-term debt 17 19 93

-Total debt 62,917 59,716
+Total debt 62,917 130,29 95

-Less current portion of debt 5 4
+Less current portion of debt 5 ( 60

-Long-term debt \$ 62,912 \$ 59,712
+Long-term debt \$ 62,912 \$ 130,23 35

 The Company's revolving credit facility provides it the ability to utilize letters of credit to secure its obligations as the servicer under its QSPE's asset-backed securitization program, deductibles under the Company's property and casualty insurance programs and international product purchases, among other acceptable uses.
-At April 30, 2009, the Company had outstanding letters of credit of \$21.7 million under this facility.
-The maximum potential amount of future payments under these letter of credit facilities is considered to be the aggregate face amount of each letter of credit commitment, which totals \$21.7 million as of April 30, 2009.
-As of April 30, 2009, the Company had additional borrowing capacity of approximately \$63.3 million under its revolving credit facility, net of standby letters of credit issued, and \$10.0 million under its unsecured bank line of credit immediately available for general corporate purposes.
+At July 31, 2009, the Company had outstanding letters of credit of \$21.7 million under this facility.
+The maximum potential amount of future payments under these letter of credit facilities is considered to be the aggregate face amount of each letter of credit commitment, which totals \$21.7 million as of July 31, 2009.
+As of July 31, 2009, the Company had approximately \$38.3 million under its revolving credit facility, net of standby letters of credit issued, and \$10.0 million under its unsecured bank line of credit immediately available for general corporate purposes.
+The Company also had \$19.9 million that may become available under its revolving credit facility as it grows the balance of eligible customer receivables it retains and its total eligible inventory balances.

-The Company held interest rate swaps with notional amounts totaling \$30.0 million as of April 30, 2009, with terms extending through April 2011 for the purpose of hedging against variable interest rate risk related to the variability of cash flows in the interest payments on a portion of its variable-rate debt, based on changes in the benchmark one-month LIBOR interest rate.
+The Company held interest rate swaps with notional amounts totaling \$40.0 million as of July 31, 2009, with terms extending through July 2011 for the purpose of hedging against variable interest rate risk related to the variability of cash flows in the interest payments on a portion of its variable-rate debt, based on changes in the benchmark one-month LIBOR interest rate.
 Changes in the cash flows of the interest rate swaps are expected to exactly offset the changes in cash flows (changes in base interest rate payments) attributable to fluctuations in the LIBOR interest rate.
 For derivative instruments that are designated and qualify as a cash flow hedge, the effective portion of the gain or loss on the derivative is reported as a component of other comprehensive income (loss) and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
 Gains and losses on the derivative representing either hedge ineffectiveness or hedge components excluded from the assessment of effectiveness are recognized in current earnings.

 For information on the location and amounts of derivative fair values in the statement of operation, see the tables presented below (in thousands):